 So, in short, don’t panic when it comes to pretzels, just make sure the mice don’t play when the cat’s away – that they don’t indulge themselves in these salty and tasty snacks behind your back.

-Homemade treats as an alternative for human snacks
+Homemade treats as an alternative to human snacks

 We know you think about snacks for your kitten all the time.
 It’s not fair that they can’t enjoy the same treats as humans.
 This thought becomes unbearable because they really are a member of our family.
 We want the best for our pets – and that’s where healthy alternatives come in.